Multi-Agent Retrieval-Augmented Framework for Evidence-Based Counterspeech Against Health Misinformation

 Contributions

-1. Multi-Agent Retrieval-Augmented Framework Specialized for Counterspeech Generation Against Health Misinformation
+1. Multi-Agent Framework for Counterspeech Generation

-→ Achieves strong performance across evaluation metrics: Politeness (0.88), Relevance (0.70), Informativeness (0.78), and Factual Accuracy (0.86), with higher human preference ratings compared to baselines.
+• Achieves superior performance across metrics: Politeness (0.88), Relevance (0.70), Informativeness (0.78), and Factual Accuracy (0.86).

-3. Ablation Studies and Prompting Strategy Comparison
+3. Ablation Studies & Prompting Comparisons

 Method Overview